 Languages

-• I speak English, Mandarin, & Taiwanese fluently.
+• Dr. Huang speaks English, Mandarin, & Taiwanese fluently.

-PhD degree in Counseling from University of Missouri - St. Louis.
+PhD degree in Counselor Education and Counseling from University of Missouri -

 • Master’s Degree in Social Work from Washington University in St. Louis.